 Quite frankly, you can use just about any camera out there, but not all VR rigs fit all cameras.
 Go Pros and Nikons are common weapons of choice, and higher end folks will use a batch of RED cameras, or the 16 camera rig by Google Jump or the all in one Nokia Ozo.
-Jaunt also has a fantastic rig, but their tech and workflow is a bit different that what we’ll be covering today – but check them out.
+Jaunt also has a fantastic rig, but their tech and workflow are a bit different than what we’ll be covering today – but check them out.

 You also need to decide if you’re shooting cylindrical or spherical.
 Meaning, is most of your action happening in the landscape around you, or, above and below you?
-If it’s more of limited field of view, you can forgo the cameras at the sky and floor of your shot, and instead use those cameras to get increased resolution within the landscape of your shot, thus shooting cylindrical.
+If it’s more of a limited field of view, you can forgo the cameras at the sky and floor of your shot, and instead use those cameras to get increased resolution within the landscape of your shot, thus shooting cylindrical.
 This also gives you a slight advantage if you need to hide the tripod, or lights from above in your shot.

 Otherwise, when you absolutely, positively need to get every single thing in the shot, you go spherical.

 You’re also gonna need a healthy serving of fast, quality memory cards for your cameras.
 You can’t afford to save a few bucks on substandard cards and lose data…1 lost shot and the entire sequence is, well,…shot.
-You’ll also need card readers, camera batteries and storage space.
-After all you’re recording and storing an exponentially larger amount of data.
+You’ll also need card readers, camera batteries, and storage space.
+After all, you’re recording and storing an exponentially larger amount of data.

 OK, so you’ve got your rig, you’ve got your cameras, you’ve got your lighting magically hidden so it’s not in the shot, and you’re ready to record.
-Not so fast there, Lawnmower man.
+Not so fast there, Lawnmower Man.
 A few things you need to know.

 First, make sure all cameras are recording in the same way.
-Meaning – same codec, same frame size and frame rate, same exposure, same white balance, etc. Try and shoot in a flatter look, too – so when you do start color grading, it’ll be easier to balance the cameras in post.
+Meaning – same codec, same frame size, and frame rate, same exposure, same white balance, etc. Try and shoot in a flatter look, too – so when you do start color grading, it’ll be easier to balance the cameras in post.
 Lastly, if you can, jam sync all of the cameras for common time code.
-Any difference between the cameras, from a visual or metadata standpoint will not be easily solved in post.
+Any difference between the cameras, from a visual or metadata standpoint, will not be easily solved in post.
 Seriously, spend the time and get it right on set.